dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 Note: the length of you common name (CN) must be less than 64 characters.

-### Making the self-signed keys available to the nodes in the cluster
+### Making the self-signed key available to the nodes in the cluster
-Start a web server in a location accessible to all nodes in you DC/OS cluster and place the key, crt and pem files under the web root or any other directory, so they are accessible via simple `wget` or `curl -O` command.
+Start a web server in a location accessible to all nodes in your DC/OS cluster and place the key, crt, and pem files under the web root, so they are accessible via simple `wget` or `curl -O` command.
 Your bootstrap node is a perfect candidate for that location:

 ``` bash